Memorial Day – Our Country and Our Troops

-I have been searching for something that would focus on our Country, our Troops and this Memorial Day holiday.
-I received the following from a friend of mine a few days ago and feel that this is what I was looking for.
+Each year I search for something that will focus on our Country, our Troops and this Memorial Day holiday.
+Some time ago I received the following from a friend of mine and it seems that I always come back to it.

 _______________